pavankay/OpenAi_Api_voiceChat/README.md

 #runing the code
 1.clone this respostory

-2.In the directory run this command in your termianl: pip install pyaudio wave pygame speech_recognition
+2.In the directory run this command in your termianl: pip install pyaudio wave pygame speech_recognition python-dotenv

 3.Go to https://platform.openai.com/api-keys and get an api key